wuseman/www.nr1.nu/docs/src/markdown/hacking/cameras/dlink-6100lh/README.md

 * **wuseman <wuseman@nr1.nu\>**

-## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details

 ### Contact

   If you have problems, questions, ideas or suggestions please contact me on *_wuseman@nr1.nu_  - For faster contact visit Libera irc network or the webchat and type '/msg wuseman hi!' in the input bar and I will reply to you ASAP.